 Camden, Camden Snow Bowl

 Skiing, tubing and toboggan runs.
 Also the home of the US National Toboggan Championships.

 Camden, The Windjammer Angelique

-3-6 day sailing cruises on Penobscot Bay.
+Three to six day sailing cruises on Penobscot Bay.
 See coastal Maine Coast from the water.
-Excellent food, and no phones, faxes, e-mail, or beepers… just pure relaxation.
+Excellent food, and no phones or e-mail… just pure relaxation.

 New Harbor, Hardy Boat Cruises

 Trips to Monhegan Island, Puffin & Seal watches, and other educational cruises.

 Rockland , Breakwater Kayak, LLC